-A technical project involves the apprentice completing a significant and defined piece of work that has a real business benefit.
+A technical project involves the apprentice completing a significant and defined piece of building services engineering work that has a real relevance to industry.
 The project must be undertaken after the apprentice has gone through the gateway.

-The project should be designed to ensure that the apprentice's work meets civil engineering challenges, is relevant to their role and allows the relevant KSBs to be assessed for the EPA.
-The employer will ensure it has a real business application and the EPAO will ensure it meets the requirements of the EPA, including suitable coverage of the KSBs assigned to this assessment method as shown in the mapping of assessment methods.
+The technical project should be designed to ensure that the apprentice's work meets building services engineering challenges, is relevant to their role and allows the relevant KSBs to be assessed for the EPA.
+The EPAO will ensure it meets the requirements of the EPA, including suitable coverage of the KSBs assigned to this assessment method as shown in the mapping of assessment methods.
 The EPAO must refer to the grading descriptors to ensure that projects are pitched appropriately.